|TI:GER Frequently Asked Questions (FAQs) for MBAs|

 - What is Emory University Law School’s role in the program?

 - This is a joint program between Georgia Tech and Emory University Law School.
 There are two law students on each interdisciplinary team.
 Emory faculty is involved in teaching portions of the program, primarily intellectual property, contracts, licensing, and other law related topics.
 Additionally, nearly one half of the classes are held at the law school.

 - TI:GER requires each participant to take the three core courses, which are offered sequentially beginning in the fall of every year, and an optional fourth course if you are pursuing the Technological Innovation certificate.
 More information is available on the cirriculum website.

 - Do the required TI:GER® courses impact my electives?

-- Yes, the 12 hours of TI:GER® credit will go toward your elective hours.
-In your first semester, it is recommended (not required) that you substitute the TI:GER® course for one of the core courses and schedule that core course later in your program.
-Otherwise you risk being too heavily loaded in the fall of the first year.
+- Yes, the 9 required hours of TI:GER® credit will go toward your elective hours.
+You will need to take 12 credit hours to receive the TI:GER certificate.
+Full-time MBAs are recommended (not required) to substitute the TI:GER® course for one of the core courses and schedule that core course later in your program.
+Contact the TI:GER Program Director for more information.

 - What is my time commitment?

 - The TI:GER® curriculum is at the graduate level and the course requirements are commensurate with most courses at this level.
 You should expect to spend on average 8-10 hours per week comprised of class time, team meetings, readings, and assignments.
 As with any course, the time will vary from week to week depending on the timing of your deliverables.

 - What types of projects/technology areas are represented in the program?